-The purpose of a compressor is to convert shaft work into a useful output, i.e. flow.
-Compressing air generates heat.
-If all of the heat is retained within the compression chamber this is adiabatic compression.
-If heat is added or taken away during the compression process this is called isothermal compression
+The purpose of a compressor is to convert shaft work into a useful output, that is, air flow.
+As compressing air generates heat, all of the heat is retained within the compression chamber; this is adiabatic compression.
+If heat is added or taken away during the compression process this is called isothermal compression.

 Oil injected screw compressors have a near isothermal compression process as the heat generated by the compression process is almost dissipated by the oil.